In This Article

 The Lepide Azure AD Auditor can also detect and respond to events that match a pre-defined threshold condition, such as multiple failed logon attempts, which would suggest that an attacker is trying to brute-force-guess the account password.
 It can also deliver real-time alerts to your inbox or mobile app, and provide a detailed set of reports that can be used to satisfy the compliance requirements relevant to your industry.

-If you’d like to see how the Lepide Data Security Platform can audit Azure AD conditional access, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can audit Azure AD conditional access, schedule a demo with one of our engineers.

 Danny Murphy